angular/angular/aio/content/guide/ajs-quick-reference.md

-@title
-AngularJS to Angular Quick Reference
+# AngularJS to Angular Quick Reference

-@intro
-Learn how AngularJS concepts and techniques map to Angular.

-@description

 {@a top}